Anuragchandra221/LLM-AI-Tool/README.md

 * Fork the repository and propose changes through pull requests.
 * Report bugs or suggest new features through GitHub issues.
-* Share your ideas and experiences with Dragonsense AI!
+* Share your ideas and experiences with DragonSense AI!

+## For more details, check the original repository https://github.com/Anuragchandra221/LLM-AI-Tool